On some mod $p$ representations of quaternion algebra over $\mathbb{Q}_p$: The Gelfand-Kirillov dimension of

 \section{The Gelfand-Kirillov dimension of $ \pi^B (\overline{r}) $}

-In this section we assume $F$ is a totally real field in which $p$ is unramified, $v | p$ is the fixed place of $F$ satisfying $F_v \cong \Q_p,$ $B$ is a quaternion algebra (definite or indefinite) ramified at $v.$ We denote by $D:= B_v$ the nonsplit central simple division algebra over $\Q_p.$ We prove our main results on the Gelfand-Kirillov dimension of $\pi^B (\overline{r})$ which is defined by (\ref{eqn:pi^B(r)}).
+In this section we maintain the assumptions made in \S \ref{section-autom-forms}.
+In particular, $B$ and $\overline{r}$ satisfy the compatibility condition (H0) of \cite{BreuilDiamond}, which implies that $\pi^B(\overline{r})\neq 0$ by \cite[Corollaire~3.2.3]{BreuilDiamond}.
+Since our main applications are for the quaternion algebra over $\Q_p,$ we assume further that $F_v \cong \Q_p,$ where $v $ is the unique place over $p$ at which $B$ is ramified.
+We denote by $D:= B_v$ the quaternion algebra over $\Q_p.$ We prove our main results on the Gelfand-Kirillov dimension of $\pi^B (\overline{r})$ which is defined by (\ref{eqn:pi^B(r)}).
+Assume $p\geq 5$.